 dialogic project: trade value series

-In collaboration with Jaimie Isaac
+activated in collaboration with Jaimie Isaac

 Hudson Bay blankets, waxed thread, thread, yarn, beads